robinboncoeur/Art/docs/writing/2DE-1stEd.md

 I looked at the coat.
 Then at Lucy.
 Then at the button, hanging by a thread.

-"It's a good look, Lucy—it totally suits you."
+"It's a good look, Lucy — it totally suits you."
 I grimaced.
 "But it won't improve if you lose that button."

 "Et tu, Brutus?"